Aaron Carter's Highs & Lows: Inside His Troubled Journey

 He embarked on his Remix Tour in 2005, and the following year he and his siblings starred in E!'s House of Carters.
 The through-line for Aaron, at least, has always been music, and he's never stopped working, but the lucrative deals dried up as he headed into his 20s, leading to him moving in with Nick for awhile.

-Aaron competed on Dancing With the Stars in 2009, finishing in fifth place (Nick would follow in his footsteps in 2015).
+Aaron competed on Dancing With the Stars in 2009, finishing in fifth place (Nick would follow in his footsteps in 2015, finishing second).
 But it was after that brief resurgence into the prime-time spotlight, DWTS being one of the biggest shows on TV, that life started to spiral out of control again.

 Doing DWTS had indeed gotten his hopes up as far as getting attention from a major label.